Moesha Johnson

 Moesha Johnson (born 19 September 1997) is an Australian swimmer.
 She won a silver medal in the 10km open swim at the 2024 Summer Olympics.
+She is the 2025 world champion in the 5km and 10km open water, and won the mixed 4×1500 metre relay at the 2024 World Championships.

 Early life

 Johnson was born and raised in the Gold Coast-Tweed region and attended Palm Beach Currumbin State High School throughout her teenage years.
+For her undergraduate degree she completed the Bachelor of Biomedical Science degree at Southern Cross University at the Gold Coast campus.
 She began swimming at Coopers Aquatic Club in Burleigh Heads.
 She trains at Griffith University's Gold Coast campus under world renowned coach Michael Bohl.

 Career

-She competed at the 2022 World Aquatics Championships in Budapest in the Women's 1500 metre freestyle.
+Johnson competed at the 2022 World Championships in Budapest.
+She finished 4th in the 1500 metre freestyle and 9th in the 10km open water.